haloworld-C/obsidianBase/计算机基础/docker.md

 ### core concept
 #### containers and images
+- A Docker Image is a template of instructions used to create containers
 - Docker containers are instances of Docker images, major difference between Docker containers and images is that containers have a writable layer.You can see a Docker container as an instance of a Docker image:
 ![docker concept](../Resourse/docker_container_concept.png)
 - 镜像拉取